 When you start thinking about your purpose for the photo, then a lot of your other decisions start to fall in line.
 You consider issues that you would’ve ignored if you just start snapping photos.

 Make Sure the Photographer and the Subject are on the Same Page

 Don’t underestimate the power of assumption.
 Nothing can screw up a collaboration for a portrait session faster than two people who assumed a different result from the day’s work.

-I mentioned the importance of photography goals on a previous episode of The Photo Flunky Show.
+I mentioned the importance of photography goals in a previous episode of The Photo Flunky Show.
 One of my goals is to create a portfolio that I can show in a gallery.
 I chose athletic portraits for my topic with this portfolio.
-It's a slow process and I knew it would take time.
+It’s a slow process and I knew it would take time.